-Dining at table height is undoubtedly more comfortable than when perched on bar stools, so if you don’t have a separate dining table consider a split-level island.
-This clever design uses a change in worktop to clearly demark the cooking and eating zones.
+Kitchen island seating ideas that allows for dining at table height is undoubtedly more comfortable than when perched on bar stools, so if you don’t have a separate dining table consider a split-level island.
+This clever design uses a change in worktop to clearly mark the cooking and eating zones.

 Providing ample leg room is an important comfort factor when sitting for prolonged periods – aim for an overhang of at least 30cm.

-Styled on the traditional cook’s table typically found at the heart of farmhouse kitchens, a long-legged island is perfect for baking and food prep.
+Styled on the traditional chef's kitchen, the kitchen table typically found at the heart of farmhouse kitchens makes for a wonderful long-legged portable kitchen island.
+This one from Plain English is perfect for baking and food prep.
 In island form, the drawers are deeper than an actual cook’s table, so there’s no need to compromise on storage.

 ‘Planning a curved island unit within a rectangle or square room is a real joy.
 Curves not only introduce a safety aspect with fewer sharp corners, but a softer design aesthetic, too,’ says Darren Taylor, managing director, Searle & Taylor.